Interstate 787: Future

 In March 2018, a draft report was released regarding the findings of an I-787/Hudson Waterfront Corridor Study.
 The study was prepared for the Capital District Transportation Committee.
-The draft report set forth various recommendations for improvements to I-787, including "reconfiguring some interchanges, making the waterfront more accessible to bicyclists and pedestrians, converting from an expressway to a more traditional roadway, and pursuing strategies to reduce travel demand".
+The draft report set forth various recommendations for improvements to I-787, including "re-configuring some interchanges, making the waterfront more accessible to bicyclists and pedestrians, converting from an expressway to a more traditional roadway, and pursuing strategies to reduce travel demand".
 The draft report noted that 88,000 vehicles per day travel into downtown Albany on I-787.
 It also noted that the report did not recommend significant changes, such as making I-787 into an underground highway or removing it altogether; such ideas would be complicated by railroad tracks in the I-787 median and by the fact that I-787 is located in a flood plain.
 Released in May 2019, the final report detailed various possible future plans for I-787.
 Those potential future plans included the conversion of the entirety of the Interstate to an at-grade urban arterial.
+The New York State Department of Transportation (NYSDOT) has continued to run studies and request public feedback for "Reimagine 787" project.